KishoreIthadi/ichatbot/README.md

 7. **ResetChatHistoryOnReset: true**
    **ResetChatHistoryOnClose: true**

-   by default all the activity is stored in sequential order and this can be accessed by calling GetChatSession() method
+   by default all the activity is stored in sequential order and this can be accessed by calling getChatSession() method

 ### **Dataset**